September 5, 2018

 This was the area that was decimated by the November 30, 2011, Devils Windstorm—northerly winds between 125-150 mph.
 On that day approximately 10,000 trees were toppled between Yosemite Valley (north of me) and Tully Hole (south of me).
 The trees were well-buttressed to withstand southerly winds, but not winds from the north.

 The pond was clear enough that I could see it was filled with all kinds of floating material and topped with a layer of pollen or maybe even ash from the recent fires.
 I was out of water and needed to purify more for dinner, for coffee, for brushing my teeth, and for drinking.
 My hydration system consisted of a SteriPEN, not a filter.
 The way a SteriPEN works is by ultraviolet light.
-You swirl it around a 32 oz. container of water and it removes protozoa, bacteria and viruses, but it doesn’t remove floaters.
+You swirl it around a 32 oz. container of water to sterilize it.
+It removes protozoa, bacteria and viruses, but it doesn’t remove floaters.

-Hesitantly, I walked out on a log that extended into the pond and hopped onto another log—wanting to get as far away from the scummy shore as possible—and gathered a bottle of water.
-The water was brown and filled with all kinds of floaters including tiny crablike bugs and who knows what else that I couldn’t see.
+Hesitantly, I walked out on a log that extended into the pond and hopped onto another log—wanting to get as far away from the scummy shore as possible—and collected a bottle of water.
+It was brown and filled with all kinds of floaters including tiny crablike bugs and who knows what else that I couldn’t see.
 The only filter I could think of that I had with me, was the bandana that I had been drying my feet with.
 Yes, gross!

 I draped the bandana over my cooking pot and slowly poured the water in.
 It took awhile, but it worked.
-The bandana caught most, if not all of the floaters.
+The bandana caught the floaters.
 Next I purified the water with the SteriPEN then boiled it just to be sure that everything was killed.
 I had to go through that process twice to get enough water for everything.
-It tasted different from the creek and river water we had been drinking, dusty not fresh.
+It tasted different from the creek and river water we had been drinking, earthy not fresh.

 TO BE CONTINUED…